sperry304/sfpa_ratings/05_info_faq.md

-outcome has a specific probability of occurring: a win by player *i* happens with probability *π<sub>i</sub>/(π<sub>i</sub> + π<sub>j</sub>)*, while a win by player *j* happens with 1 minus that probability.
+outcome has a specific probability of occurring: a win by player *i* happens with probability *π<sub>i</sub>/(π<sub>i</sub> + π<sub>j</sub>)*, while a win by player *j* happens with 1 minus that term.
 If we assume that game results are independent and identically distributed, we get a *likelihood* of the complete data set by multiplying together the occurrence probabilities of all contested games.
 The maximum likelihood estimate, or MLE, is the collection of player ratings *π<sub>1</sub>, …, π<sub>n</sub>* for all *n* players in the league that maximizes the value of this likelihood function.